radhika101205/logic_gate_network/README.md

 ```
 y = ((X1 AND NOT X2) OR (X3 XOR X4)) AND (X5 OR NOT X6) OR (X7 == X8)

+This logic rule is used to assign labels (`y`) to a dataset of shape `[1000 x 8]`, where each row is a randomly generated binary input (0s and 1s).

+The Logic Gate Network (LGN) is then trained to learn this rule using only combinations of **differentiable binary logic gates**.
+Each neuron in the LGN selects two input bits and applies a weighted combination of 16 logic operations (e.g., AND, OR, XOR, NAND).
+Through training, the network learns which gate combinations best model the logical relationship between inputs and the corresponding labels.

+Over several epochs, the model adjusts the softmax-distributed weights over the logic gates to approximate the logic rule.
+Once trained, the LGN can infer the label for new binary inputs based purely on learned logic gate behavior, offering both interpretability and efficiency.
 ```

 The model is trained to learn this rule from scratch given binary inputs.